apache/aurora/docs/clientv2.md

 schedule.
 The cron commands all manipulate cron schedule entries.
 The schedules are specified as a part of the job configuration.

 * `aurora cron schedule jobkey config`: schedule a job to run by cron.
+If a cron job already exists replaces its template with a new one.
 * `aurora cron deschedule jobkey`: removes a jobs entry from the cron schedule.
 * `aurora cron status jobkey`: query for a scheduled job's status.